Real Influence

 Public Awareness

-Media Roundtables - As the GCDD moves around the state to host its quarterly Council meetings, one component is to hold a media roundtable in those locations.
+Media Roundtables - As GCDD moves around the state to host its quarterly Council meetings, one component is to hold a media roundtable in those locations.
 The Media Roundtables are usually held at the Chamber of Commerce.
 Newspaper, radio and television media representatives are invited to attend.
 Valerie Meadows Suber, Public Information Director, and Eric Jacobson, GCDD Executive Director, serve as hosts.
 There are usually a few family members and advocates who come to share what the local issues or concerns are.
 Materials about using People First Language are distributed.
 The media is encouraged to come and cover the Public Forum that is held the next night.

 GCDD Public Policy Initiatives